-Both Wrike and Jira are popular project management tools for Agile-based companies and teams.
-But how do they compare to each other?
-In our blog, we will discuss the different pros and cons of Wrike and Jira while making some critical comparisons to help you choose the best project management tool for your team.
+Pitching Wrike vs Jira against each other as popular project management tools for Agile-based teams, how do they compare?
+We discuss the pros and cons of each while making some critical comparisons to help you choose.

 Wrike vs Jira, let’s get started!

-Founded in 2006, Wrike is a cloud-based project management tool that helps teams manage and keep track of all the activities within their project.
-It consolidates the majority of your project management needs from start to end, including features such as resource management tools, real-time dashboards and time tracking features.
-It promotes itself as an Agile-fit solution with its inclusions of in-built Kanban boards, story mapping tools and custom workflows.
-With its relatively simple interface and pricing packages, Wrike has quickly become one of the most prominent tools in the project management space.
+Wrike is a cloud-based tool that helps teams manage and keep track of all the activities within their project.
+It’s the all-rounder tool that consolidates most project management processes from start to end.
+It also includes useful features like resource management, real-time dashboards, and time tracking.
+It promotes itself as an Agile-fit solution with in-built Kanban boards, story mapping tools, and custom workflows.
+With its relatively simple interface and pricing package, Wrike has become one of the most prominent tools in the space.

-- While they are known for their easy-to-use in-built Kanban boards, Wrike also offers Gantt charts to suit any style of project and team.
+- Whilst known for its easy-to-use Kanban boards, Wrike also offers Gantt charts to suit any style of project and team.

 - Wrike makes task management easy by allowing users to easily input descriptions, dependencies and comments.

 - Wrike does not have its own in-built messaging system.
 It uses a comment and mentioning system within the application.
-Users will still need to depend on a third-party communication service like Microsoft Teams to facilitate their communication needs.
+Users still need a third-party communication service like Microsoft Teams to facilitate communication.

-- Wrike requires some time to fully learn and adapt too.
-While having many features is great, finding and using them to their full capabilities will take time.
+- Wrike requires some time to fully learn and adapt.
+While having many features is great, finding and using them to their full capabilities takes time.

 - Wrike integrations can be restrictive.
-Depending on your payment tier and the third-party add-ons, it might require you to have to set up another account with Zapier to properly connect services.
+Depending on your payment tier and third-party add-ons, it might require you to set up another account with Zapier.

 Jira: The Go-To Tool for Developers

-Launch by Atlassian in 2002, Jira started off as a bug-tracking program and has since evolved into a full-fledge cloud-based project management tool that caters to the specific needs of software developers.
-With its Agile-based sprint format, particularly geared to Scrum management, and specific tools like Kanban boards and story mapping that make it so popular amongst developers and teams that use Agile methodologies.
+Jira started off as a bug-tracking program and has evolved into a fully-fledged cloud-based project management tool.
+Today it caters to the specific needs of software developers.
+With a sprint format geared to Scrum management and tools like Kanban boards and story mapping, it’s a popular choice for Agile developers.

-- Jira is specifically geared to the need of Agile teams with Scrum and Kanban boards, highly customizable workflows and bug management tools to facilitate on-demand deployment.
+- Jira is specifically geared to the need of Agile teams.
+It boasts in-built Scrum and Kanban boards, highly customisable workflows, and bug management tools for on-demand deployment.

 - Jira has advanced reporting tools that can drill down different projects, epics, sprints, and issues.
 From epic reports, velocity charts and release burndowns, any Agile will be able to create the specific reports they need.